doa01/study/books/microservice-patterns/6_developing_business_logic_with_event_sourcing.md

   - store message id in `processed_messages` table
   - process the message if its id is not in the table
 - nosql
-  - store message id inside the message
+  - store message id inside the event
   - problem: some processing may not output event
   - solution: make processing always produce event(even with no state change)